 In the battle of user interface between Squarespace vs Godaddy GoCentral, Squarespace takes the win.
 Squarespace offers its users an incredibly easy and clean interface to work with and understand.

 GoCentral also offers a very clear, simple and uncluttered user interface.
-While it strongly resembles the user interface of Squarespace, there are some differences.
+However, compared to Squarespace, there are some differences.
 GoCentral embraces simplicity with a less descriptive Content Menu choice and limitations on layout design, which can be a good thing or a bad thing, depending what you’re looking for.

-Customer support may not be the first thing that comes to mind when considering useful features, but it’s incredibly important when you’re ready to bang your head in frustration, wondering why something isn’t working as it should.
+Customer support may not be the first thing that comes to mind when considering useful features.
+And yet, it’s incredibly important - especially when you’re ready to bang your head in frustration, wondering why something isn’t working as it should.

 Squarespace boasts real support offered by real people, and they deliver.
-Unlike many other website builders, they offer support in the form of email (24/7) and live chat (weekdays from 3am-8pm).
+Unlike many other website builders, they offer support in the form of email (24/7) and live chat (weekdays from 4am-8pm Eastern Time).
 They also offer a Q&A forum and Help Center.

 Squarespace offers a super simple eCommerce integration with Paypal and Stripe for your online store, making it a breeze to get started selling products online and managing them.
 You can deliver digital downloads, sell physical goods, manage your shipping, and more.